goncalofssousa/network-packet-sniffer/README.md

 ---

-## 💾 Exportação
+## 💾 Exporting Data

-* Os pacotes são guardados automaticamente num ficheiro JSON
+* Packets are automatically saved to a JSON file
-* Pode exportar apenas os resultados filtrados através do botão de exportação
+* Only filtered results can be exported using the export button

 ---

-## ⚠️ Notas Importantes
+## ⚠️ Important Notes

-* **Permissões:** Sem privilégios de administrador, a captura falha
+* **Permissions:** Packet capture will fail without administrator privileges
-* **Interface:** Escolha a interface correta
+* **Interface:** Make sure the correct network interface is selected
-* **Performance:** Os filtros afetam apenas a visualização, não a captura
+* **Performance:** Filters affect only the visualization, not the packet capture process